Deeksha-dm/Real-time-price-discovery-volume-management-at-e-marketplaces/README.md

 As the dataset was huge, we decided to partition the dataset into 3 – train, validation and test.
 2016-2018 data was considered as train data.
 2019 as validation data and 2020 as test data.

 12.1 Model Building
-As the business objective is to perform a real time price discovery, it was decided to build an LSTM model as it would keep into account the previous historical data as well while predicting.
+As the business objective is to perform a real-time price discovery, it was decided to build an LSTM model as it would keep into account the previous historical data as well while predicting.
 The date column would not be needed in this case, so it was ignored.
-The Crop and AMC columns were categorical data so Label Encoding was done for these 2 columns to convert it into numerical data.
+The Crop and AMC columns were categorical data so Label Encoding was done for these 2 columns to convert them into numerical data.
 After that, these 2 columns of data along with the Minimum and Maximum values were used as the input features for the LSTM model with the Model value as the target variable.
-Model was built with 2 LSTM hidden layers – one with 20 neurons and the next with 15 neurons.
+The model was built with 2 LSTM hidden layers – one with 20 neurons and the next with 15 neurons.

 13.1 Accuracy of the model
 The built model showed an accuracy of 97% on the train data and 93% on validation data.